Default S3 method

 The function sets some sensible values for the optional arguments, but it may be necessary to adjust these in certain circumstances.

 The function actually returns some information about the chosen values invisibly.
-Printing this information is useful as a starting point to make adjustments to the plot.
+Printing this information is useful as a starting point to customize the plot.

 single numeric value to specify the amount of space (in terms of number of rows) to leave empty at the top of the plot (e.g., for adding headers).
 The default is 3.